TitiSkywalker/Graphics/README.md

 Kd-tree is not perfectly balanced, but it is smarter.
 It allows us to recurse only on one child if possible.
 For BVH we need to recurse on all children, but the depth is likely to be smaller.
 I choose BVH because the coding is simpler, and the constant coefficient in complexity is smaller.

 ### 3.3 MPI acceleration
-Using Open MPI to accelerate a program is relatively easy.
+Using MPI to accelerate a program is relatively easy.
 I just need to let each process compute a small fraction on the image, then merge their results with MPI communications.
 Considering the small amount of communication involved, I can get linear acceleration ratio.

 However, how to split the task is actually a problem.
 At the beginning I separated the image into strips, but this can lead to unbalanced separation.
 Some processes run very fast, while others are slow.
 To get a better separation, I first render the image with a low resolution and count the time consumed for different places on the image.
 Then I can divide the tasks evenly in time domain, rather than in physical domain.